Tornado outbreak of March 3, 2019: Beauregard–Smiths Station, Alabama/Talbotton, Georgia

 Continuing to the east-northeast, the tornado weakened to EF3 strength as it crossed SR 51 and struck the small neighboring community of Dupree.
 Many additional manufactured homes were completely destroyed with debris strewn downwind, numerous trees were snapped and debarked, and frame homes sustained total roof and exterior wall loss in this area.
 The tornado moved slightly north of due east, crossing Lee County Road 100 and Lee County Road 166, snapping numerous trees as it weakened further to high-end EF2 strength.
 A well-anchored manufactured home in this area was ripped from its foundation and blown 100 ft but remained mostly intact.
 A frame home had major roof damage, windows blown out, and a few exterior walls ripped off.
 Crossing County Road 165 and County Road 40, high-end EF2 damage continued as a house lost its roof and exterior walls, another home had much of its roof torn off, several manufactured homes were damaged or destroyed, and many trees were snapped.
 Farther along the path, low-end EF2 damage was observed to the west of SR 169, where numerous trees were snapped and a few structures at the periphery of the damage path sustained minor impacts.
 Further weakening occurred as the tornado crossed and continued to the east of SR 169, downing trees at EF1 intensity.

 The tornado began to strengthen again just east-northeast of this location, reaching EF2 intensity as it crossed County Road 245.
 A house lost much of its roof, and another home sustained less severe damage in this area as well.
 The tornado then crossed County Road 179 and entered the town of Smiths Station at high-end EF2 strength.
 In Smiths Station, multiple small and poorly constructed frame homes lost their roofs and exterior walls, a bar and music venue sustained major structural damage, a gas station sustained moderate damage, and numerous trees were downed.
 A cell tower was toppled to the ground, blocking US 280/431 in both directions for many hours, and a billboard sign was damaged, part of which was reportedly found roughly 20 mi away in Georgia near Hamilton.
-East of town, EF2 damage continued as two metal transmission towers were knocked down, homes were damaged, and many large trees were snapped and/or uprooted, including several that landed on structures and caused major damage.
+East of town, EF2 damage continued as two metal transmission towers were knocked down, homes were damaged, and many large trees were snapped and/or uprooted, including several that landed on single-family homes and other structures and caused major damage.